keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-observability.md

 To do this,
-Keptn introduces the concept of an `application`, which is an abstraction that connects multiple Workloads that logically belong together, even if they use different deployment strategies.
+Keptn introduces the concept of an `application`, which is an abstraction that connects multiple workloads that logically belong together, even if they use different deployment strategies.

 This means that: